mushipeas/py_sudoku_solver/README.md

     positional arguments:
     GRID        String representing unsolved grid of len(81).
 Empties must be given as 0's.
-Spaces and brackets will be ignored. ie. '[1,2,0,5...3,5]' or '1205...35'
+Spaces, commas and brackets will be ignored. ie. '[1,2,0,5...3,5]' or '1205...35'